 Math lab provides support in computation and problem solving based on the specific need of each student.

-Students are placed in math lab based on Math MAP scores.
+Students are placed in math lab based on Acadience.
 Math lab can be a semester or year long course.

 NATIONAL HISTORY DAY AND UNDERSTANDING SACRIFICE